John Maunsell, PhD

 I joined the Maunsell lab in 2015 after completing my graduate work in the laboratory of Dr. Mitchell Roitman at the University of Illinois, Chicago.
 My work focused on questions related to neuronal readout.
 How does the brain decode information from neuronal activity in visual cerebral cortex?
 Are particular spiking patterns, epochs, or brain areas preferentially decoded from during visual specific decisions?
 To address these questions, I use range of optogenetic and neurophysiological approaches in mice trained to work at perceptual threshold.
 When not in lab, I spend far too much time restoring a 140 year old home with my wife.

-B.A.
-Psychology, University of Illinois at Chicago
+AB Biology, University of Chicago

 Supriya Ghosh, PhD